Are you facing charges for assault and battery in the state of Ohio?

 - Engage in sexual conduct with a person who has not yet turned 18 and is not their spouse

 In most cases, felonious assault is punishable as a second-degree felony.
 However, if the victim of the offense is a peace officer, the state has the power to upgrade it to a felony of the first degree.

 According to section 2903.14 of the Ohio Revised Code, an individual can be charged with and convicted of negligent assault if they negligently use a deadly weapon or dangerous ordnance to cause physical harm to another person or their unborn baby.

 In the Buckeye State, negligent assault is almost always classified as a misdemeanor of the third degree.

 Have you been accused of assault or battery by the state of Ohio?
-If so, please contact the skilled attorneys here at Koenig & Owen, LLC, as soon as possible.
+If so, please contact the skilled attorneys here at James D. Owen, LLC, as soon as possible.
 We would love to arrange a free consultation to learn more about your case and walk you through your legal options.

 Criminal Penalties for Assault and Battery Convictions in the State of Ohio